guettli/IUA/README.md

 Obvious?
 Yes, now it is obvious and simple.

-You could call it "Contact-Channel".
-But this wouldn't be new, cool, agile, lean or innovative.
+You could call it "Contact-Channel" or "Support-Channel".
+But this wouldn't be new, cool, agile, lean or innovative :-)

 What do you think about this?
 Please write me a mail guettli.iua@thomas-guettler.de or create an issue at GitHub.